loraradoycheva/hedonometer-project/README.md

 # New York Times Headlines under a Hedonometer: Measuring Happiness in News Repoerting from 2015 to 2025
-# Dataset
-The dataset used is labMT 1.0 (language assessment by Mechanical Turk), from Dodds et al. (2011).
-It contains happiness scores for 10,222 words, rated by workers on Amazon Mechanical Turk on a scale from 1 to 9.

-The file was loaded as a tab-delimited text file, skipping comment lines starting with #.
-Missing values (--) were replaced with NaN.
-The dataset has 10,222 rows and 9 columns.

 # Data Dictionary
 | VARIABLE | DESCRIPTION | TYPE | MISSING VALUES |